 Easy to work with

-The bed is supported by an underneath scissor-lift mechanism, which can raise the height of the bed to up to 90cm.
+The bed is supported by an underneath hydraulic scissor-lift mechanism, which can raise the height of the bed to up to 90cm.
 This allows for easy cleaning or inspection.
 The bed is made of easy-to-clean aluminium, and the mattress cover is antibacterial and wipe-clean.
-It’s also autoclavable, making it suitable for hospital use.
+It’s also autoclavable, making it suitable for use as a hospital bed or care home bed.

 Large wheels also make the bed easy to move, by tilting it upright and rolling it.
 There’s also free space underneath the bed, allowing carers to get as close to the user as possible if assistance is needed – avoiding leaning positions that can cause back strain.